divyadhimaan/lld-playground/concepts/concurrency.md

     }

     ```
+#### Q8.
+How Another Thread Wakes the waiting Thread?
+- A thread that is in the waiting state (after calling `wait()`) can be woken up by another thread that holds the same object's lock.
+- The waking thread can call either `notify()` or `notifyAll()` on the same object to wake up one or all waiting threads, respectively.
+- Scenario: Chef and Waiter analogy
+    - Thread A (`Waiter`) takes the customer's order and waits for the chef to prepare the food.
+    - Thread B (`Chef`) prepares the food and notifies the waiter when it's ready.
+- Both threads synchronize on the same `Restaurant` object to coordinate their actions.

+    ```java
+    // WaiterThread.java
+    class WaiterThread extends Thread {
+        private final Object lock;

+        public WaiterThread(Object restaurantLock) {
+            this.lock = restaurantLock;
+        }

+        @Override
+        public void run() {
+            synchronized (lock) {
+                try {
+                    System.out.println("Waiter: Waiting for the food to be ready... ⏳");
+                    lock.wait();  // Waiter enters WAITING state
+                    System.out.println("Waiter: Food is ready!
+Delivering to the customer. 🍽️");
+                } catch (InterruptedException e) {
+                    Thread.currentThread().interrupt();
+                }
+            }
+        }
+    }

+    ```

+    ```java
+    // ChefThread.java
+    class ChefThread extends Thread {
+        private final Object lock;

+        public ChefThread(Object restaurantLock) {
+            this.lock = restaurantLock;
+        }

+        @Override
+        public void run() {
+            try {
+                Thread.sleep(2000); // Simulate food preparation time
+                synchronized (lock) {
+                    System.out.println("Chef: Food is ready!
+Notifying the waiter. 🔔");
+                    lock.notify(); // Wake up the waiting waiter thread }
+            } catch (InterruptedException e) {
+                Thread.currentThread().interrupt();
+            }
+        }
+    }
+    ```

+    ```java
+    // RestaurantSimulation.java
+    public class RestaurantSimulation {
+        public static void main(String[] args) {
+            Object restaurantLock = new Object(); // act as lock object

+            Thread waiter = new WaiterThread(restaurantLock);
+            Thread chef = new ChefThread(restaurantLock);

+            waiter.start();
+            chef.start();
+        }
+    }
+    ```

+    ```
+    // Output:
+    Waiter: Waiting for the food to be ready... ⏳
+    Chef: Food is ready!
+Notifying the waiter. 🔔
+    Waiter: Food is ready!
+Delivering to the customer. 🍽️
+    ```

 # Glossary

-`Multicore`
+1. `Multicore`

    - A multicore processor is a single computing component with two or more independent actual processing units (called "cores").
    - Each core can read and execute program instructions, allowing for parallel processing.
    - This means that a multicore processor can perform multiple tasks simultaneously, improving performance and efficiency for applications that are designed to take advantage of multiple cores.
    - Multicore processors are commonly used in modern computers, smartphones, and other devices to enhance multitasking capabilities and overall system performance.
    - Example-
        - Single-core → One worker doing all the jobs sequentially.
        - Quad-core → Four workers doing separate jobs at the same time.

-`Checked exceptions`
+2. `Checked exceptions`
    - Exceptions that must be either caught or declared in the method signature, ensuring that the programmer handles them appropriately.
    - They are checked at compile time, meaning the compiler verifies that these exceptions are handled in the code.
    - Examples: `IOException`, `SQLException`, `InterruptedException`(Thread Interruption).

-`Unchecked exceptions`
+3. `Unchecked exceptions`
    - Exceptions that do not need to be explicitly handled or declared.
    - They are checked at runtime, meaning the compiler does not enforce handling them.
    - Examples: `NullPointerException`, `ArrayIndexOutOfBoundsException`, `IllegalArgumentException`.

-`Future`
+4. `Future`
   - Represents the result of an asynchronous computation.
   - It allows you to retrieve the result of a task once it completes, or check if it is done.
   - Used with `Callable` to get results after task completion.
   - Can also check if the task is still running or has completed.

-`Executor Service`
+5. `Executor Service`
    - An `Executor` is a  java interface that represents an object capable of running *submitted* tasks.
    - While `ExecutorService` is a  more advanced sub-interface of `Executor` that supports **thread pooling**, **task scheduling**, and **lifecycle management** (shutdown, etc.).
    - Instead of creating threads manually, we submit tasks to an executor.
    - The executor manages threads internally and reuses them (thread pool → better performance & scalability).